 A significant proportion of the Group's purchases are made in US dollars.
-The Group is therefore exposed to foreign currency fluctuations and manages the associated risk through the purchase of forward exchange contracts and derivative Under International Financial financial instruments.
-Reporting Standards (IFRS), at the end of each reporting period the Group is required to make an adjustment in its financial statements to incorporate a 'mark to market' valuation of such financial instruments.
-The weakness of the US dollar against sterling at the year-end has resulted in a related charge to the income statement of £1.93 million (2013: f(0.46 m).
-The profit before tax of f(7.11 million is stated after)charging £1.93 million in relation to this 'mark to market' valuation.
-This charge is a non-cash item in these financial statements.
+The Group is therefore exposed to foreign currency fluctuations and manages the associated risk through the purchase of forward exchange contracts and derivative financial instruments.
+Under International Financial Reporting Standards (IFRS), at the end of each reporting period the Group is required to make an adjustment in its financial statements to incorporate a 'mark to market' valuation of such financial instruments.
+This has resulted in a related credit to the income statement of £2.05 million (2014: charge of £1.93 m).
+The profit before tax of £12.27 million is stated after crediting £2.05 million in relation to this 'mark to market' valuation and is a contributory factor behind the increase in gross profit margin in the current financial year.
+This credit is a non-cash item in these financial